Oscar Ray Bolin: Investigation

 In 1987, Bolin and two other men kidnapped and raped a 20-year-old waitress in Toledo, Ohio.
 Afterward, Bolin attempted to kill her with a gun, but the gun jammed.
-He let the woman go along a highway in Pennsylvania.
+He released the woman along a highway in Pennsylvania.
 Bolin was captured and was sentenced to 22 to 75 years in prison.

 In 1989, Haffner divorced Bolin and later remarried.
 She told her new husband that Bolin had told her about committing multiple murders.
 Haffner's new husband then called a tip line and implicated Bolin.
 More witnesses then came out to testify against him, including his younger half-brother and a cousin.

 Haffner testified that she had been with Bolin before he kidnapped Holley and had helped him dispose of some evidence.
 Bolin's half-brother testified that he watched Bolin beat Matthews and attempt to drown her with a garden hose.

 Bolin's cousin confessed to aiding Bolin in abducting 30-year-old Deborah Diane Stowe outside a convenience store in Greenville, Texas, in 1987.
 He testified that Bolin had raped and strangled the woman.
 Texas prosecutors declined to seek an indictment in the case because Bolin was already charged with multiple murders in Florida.

 Bolin was found guilty and was sentenced to death in July 1991 for the murder of Holley.
 He was later sentenced to death again for the murder of Collins and received a third death sentence for the murder of Matthews.

 Execution

 Bolin was interviewed by WTVT on the day before his execution.
-When talking about his upcoming execution, Bolin continued to claim he was innocent and had been framed, and described his execution as a release from his punishment, having been locked up in prison for the past 28 years.
+He continued to claim he was innocent and had been framed, and described his execution as a release from his punishment, having been locked up in prison for the past 28 years.

 Bolin was executed by lethal injection at 10:16 p.m.
 EST on January 7, 2016.
 He was the first person to be executed in the United States in 2016.
 His last meal consisted of a rib-eye steak, a baked potato, salad, garlic bread, lemon meringue pie, and Coca-Cola.
 He declined to make a final statement.
 The next execution in Florida did not occur until over nineteen months later when Mark Asay was executed for the murders of two men in Jacksonville.